-After leading the 2013 football team to a record of 9-2 and the program's fifth NCCAA Victory Bowl appearance, interim head football coach Robbie Schomaker was appointed as Greenville College's eighth head football coach.
-The 2013 squad broke numerous team records in extending a winning streak spanning two seasons to 17 games and winning nine games in a season for the first time in GC football history.
+Coach Schomaker has led the Panthers to some of the most successful seasons in Greenville football history.
+In 2013, the football team finished with a 9-1 record and was invited to the program's fifth NCCAA Victory Bowl.
+The 2013 squad broke numerous team records in extending a winning streak spanning two seasons to 17 games and winning nine games in a season for the first time in Greenville football history.
 The 2013 team also received votes in the NCAA Division III AFCA national coaches poll.

 Schomaker came to Greenville College in 2010 after four seasons of coaching.
-Schomaker previously coordinated the offense and coached the quarterbacks.
+During Schomaker’s first three seasons he coordinated the offense and coached the quarterbacks.
 The Panthers finished in top 10 in the NCAA Division III for rushing yards with an average in excess of 300 yards per game each year Schomaker served as offensive coordinator.

 His 2011 offense ranked third in the country with 501 yards per game.
 The team also led the conference in rushing yards, total yards, and points in 2011 and 2012.